New Maruti Suzuki Ertiga vs Mahindra Marazzo: Specifications comparison

 The new Ertiga is longer, wider and taller than the outgoing model.
 That should translate into more space on the inside, even though the wheelbase stays the same as that on the current-gen Ertiga.
 That said, despite the increase in size, expect the weight of the new Ertiga to drop thanks to it being based on the lightweight Heartect platform that also forms the basis for the Baleno, Swift, Dzire and Ignis.

 Yes, the new Ertiga is bigger, but even so, the Marazzo easily dwarfs it in terms of dimensions.
 It is notably longer, wider and taller, and at 2,760mm, has a longer wheelbase, too.
 That translates into a good amount of interior space.
-With all three rows up, you get 190 litres of luggage space, a good chunk more than the Ertiga's 153-litre boot.
+With all three rows up, you get 190 litres of luggage space on the Marazzo, which is a bit less than the Ertiga's 153-litre boot.
 Despite the Marazzo being closer to the Innova Crysta size-wise, its claimed turning radius, at 5.25 metres, is closer to the Ertiga's 5.2 metres.
 Also worth noting is the fact that the Marazzo's 45-litre fuel tank is the same size as the new Ertiga's.

 |Maruti Suzuki Ertiga||Mahindra Marazzo|